Lent, Holy Week and Easter at Saint James

 Observing the Triduum

-As we move from Lent into Holy Week and the Triduum, the three-day period from Maundy Thursday evening through Easter evening, we invite you to partake of these activities and worship opportunities to deepen and enrich your journey through Good Friday and into Easter morning.
+As we move from Lent into Holy Week and the Triduum, the three-day period from Maundy Thursday through Easter Eve, we invite you to partake of these activities and worship opportunities to deepen and enrich your journey through Good Friday and into Easter morning.

 Palm Sunday